gluefish/WatiX-cs/README.md

 	Output Location -
 		As a user, I want the log file and web page to be put in a separate folder for each testing session, under a folder "results".
-	Web Page Header Info -
-		As a tester, I want the html output page to include data about the test session, in a header above the individual test lines.
 	Web Page Test Info -
 		As a tester, I want the html output page to have some meta info present on individual test lines.
 	Web Output - started 9/11 -